Gigi Hadid Just Wore 2024's Prettiest Fancy Shoe Trend With a Casual Denim Trend

 -

-I've Worked It Out—These 6 Shoe Styles Look So Chic With Capri Pants
+I've Worked It Out—These 6 Shoe Styles Look Best With Capri Pants

 They're not as tricky to style as they seem.